Superior Accomplishment Awards

 - Example 6: An employee who wrote and received a National Science Foundation grant to encourage and support students from underrepresented backgrounds in the Science, Technology, Engineering and Mathematics (STEM) fields.
 This faculty member created the program from admission through graduate school.

 - Example 7: An employee who creates, or participates in the marketing and conducting of school and/or summer youth programs that target minority or underrepresented youth in local communities.

 - Example 8: An employee who participates in the creating, marketing and conducting community workshops where special effort is made to reach minority or underrepresented, disadvantaged adults and youth in local communities.

-DIVISION 2 – All departments and entities under the Chief Executive Officer of UF Health Shands Hospital (to include UF Health Physicians)
+DIVISION 2 – All individuals in departments and entities under the Chief Executive Officer of UF Health Shands Hospital (to include UF Health Physicians)

 DIVISION 5 – All colleges, departments, and units under the Senior Vice President for Health Affairs (Health Science Center to include Vet Med)

 Contact: Ms. Shannon Pettit, Box 100125, (352) 294-4223, firstname.lastname@example.org